-Since October 2016, I am seconded as a ‘Senior Expert’ to the United Nations Office for Outer Space Affairs (UNOOSA) and its UN Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER) in Vienna/Austria.
+From October 2016 until October 2017, I was seconded as a ‘Senior Expert’ to the United Nations Office for Outer Space Affairs (UNOOSA) and its UN Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER) in Vienna/Austria.

-I hope that I am able to contribute to this – as a tiny molecule – in my one year secondment.
-I see my contribution especially in bridging the domains of science and policy.
+I hope that I was able to contribute to this – as a tiny molecule – in my one year secondment.
+I saw my contribution especially in bridging the domains of science and policy.

-In the past I several times support the work of UN-SPIDER in the frame of Technical Advisory Missions (TAMs) and will now support the office on different matters, such as
+In the past, I supported several times the work of UN-SPIDER in the frame of Technical Advisory Missions (TAMs) and supported during my secondment the office on different matters, such as

 - the implementation of the activities of the UN-SPIDER programme,

 - contribute to the provision of advisory support to Member States,

 - contribute to increasing synergies between the Office and agencies involved in the provision of data, products or services of Earth observation or other space-based tools and applications and – finally –

 - contribute to increasing synergies between the Office and agencies providing support for disaster risk reduction and/or emergency response or representing end-users of data, services and products for disaster management and emergency response.